-Description: Phase 2 work will include the renovation of the basement to create community event space and related storage; first floor renovations to include a building addition to incorporate an elevator and space for the Friends of the Mason Library - Bookwork Heaven, relocation of children's area to the east side of the building where it will be expanded into the garage, expansion of space and creation of study/meeting rooms for public use; second floor renovations for staff offices and tenant space (Ingham County Genealogical Society).
+Description: Phase 2 work will include the renovation of the basement to create community event space and related storage; first floor renovations to include a building addition to incorporate an elevator and space for the Friends of the Mason Library - Bookwork Heaven; second floor renovations for staff offices and tenant space (Ingham County Genealogical Society).
 All improvements will meet the standards of the Americans with Disabilities Act (ADA).
+All improvements would be contingent on designs meeting the standards of the State Historic Preservation Office.

-Justification: See Project Number: 2017-B5.
+Justification: See Project Number: 2017-B5b